jay-johnson/docker-nginx/README.rst

 Getting Started
 ---------------

 By default this container exposes ports: ``80`` and ``443`` from the container to the host OS.
-For development purposes, I usually have this container using host ports 82 and 444 so to prevent collisions with existing apache or nginx services.
+For development purposes, I usually have this container using host ports 82 and 444 to prevent collisions with existing apache or nginx services.

 Building
 ~~~~~~~~

-To build the container you can run build using the properties.sh_ file:
+To build the container you can run ``build.sh`` that automatically sources the properties.sh_ file:

 ::